-After 2000 successive administrations increasingly chose alternative methods to promote their policies, weakening respect for law and trust in the federal government.
+Because of Congressional gridlock, after 2000 successive administrations increasingly chose executive action to promote their policies, weakening respect for law and trust in the federal government.
 Congressional nondelegation doctrine is among legal directions embraced in the absence of other means of resolving disputes.

-Given that the pathbreaking CAA (1970) and the CWA Amendments (1972) were passed by overwhelming bipartisan vote in Congress, it is clear that partisan polarization over environmental policy was absent in the early 1970s.
-Something important must have happened during the decade to fuel conflict powerful enough to effectively shut down critical functions of Congress.
-With better understanding of the role of the above laws current protagonists may realize the necessity of overhauling aspects of 1970s legislation.
-Laws passed in that decade overreacted to their times and conditions, creating a rift in American society.
+Given that the pathbreaking CAA (1970) and the Clean Water Act Amendments (1972) were passed by overwhelming bipartisan votes in Congress, it is clear that partisan polarization over environmental policy was absent in the early 1970s.
+Something important must have happened to bring about current discord.
+This paper argues that laws passed during the 1970s fueled conflict powerful enough to ultimately shut down critical functions of Congress.
+With better understanding of the role of the above laws, perhaps stimulated by predictable disappointing results in rebuilding infrastructure and combating global climate change, current protagonists may realize the necessity of overhauling 1970s legislation.